 In any event, the likely adoption of the Winter Energy Package will likely result in the further amendments of at least several of the network codes that have already been adopted.

 Target model for the EU Internal Electricity Market

-Supporting document to the ENTSO-E Draft Network Code on Forward Capacity Allocation of 28 March 2013 provides in that regard the following comments.
+Supporting document to the ENTSO-E Draft Network Code on Forward Capacity Allocation of 28 March 2013 provided in that regard the following comments.

 However, for the Forward Capacity Allocation timeframe, which refers to timeframes prior to day-ahead (e.g. monthly, quarterly, yearly, multi-yearly periods), the coordinated NTC approach is preferable, although the flow based approach is acceptable provided there is evidence that it can deliver higher efficiency.

-Regarding the forward market, the target model generally prescribes that transmission capacity should be allocated in explicit auctions via Physical Transmission Rights (PTRs) with the use-it-or-sell-it (uiosi) principle or via Financial Transmission Rights (FTRs).
+Regarding the forward market, the target model generally prescribes that transmission capacity should be allocated in explicit auctions:

 In respect of the balancing market, while the long term solution foresees a TSO-TSO model with a Common Merit Order (CMO) list, its features and interim models were initially part of the ongoing discussions around the Framework Guidelines on Balancing, published by ACER on 20 September 2012.

 ACER/CEER Annual Report on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2014, November 2015 (p.
 148) concludes that the target model for the EU electricity market is intended to remove the remaining cross-border barriers to market integration, as it envisages:

 (i) a single day-ahead market coupling with implicit auctions of cross-border capacity, which should replace explicit auctions;